xavsant/multimodal_stockprice_prediction/FINDINGS.md

 ### News Metadata

-For each stock*, the metadata is queried for its headline and abstract** text, the query is subsequently cleaned by lowercasing letters and removing unnecessary formatting characters (e.g. '\n') and trailing spaces.
+For each stock*, the metadata is queried for its headline text, the query is subsequently cleaned by lowercasing letters and removing unnecessary formatting characters (e.g. '\n') and trailing spaces.

 > [*] For ^DJI, we follow the **root paper's** methodology of retrieving NYT's archive and then querying based on the following section names: ‘Business’, ‘National’, ‘World’, ‘U.S.’, ‘Politics', ‘Opinion’, ‘Tech’, ‘Science’, ‘Health’ and ‘Foreign’.

-> [**] The project primarily uses headline text, abstract text is used for comparison purposes [DOUBLE CONFIRM IF KEEPING ABSTRACT].

 # [3] Methodology